contractpendev/hyperledger-basic-network/README.md

 Its based upon https://github.com/hyperledger/blockchain-explorer/blob/master/examples/net1/config.json

 ## To start

-To start the network on Mac OSX do step 1, other continue at step 2.

 1. Run ``./build.sh`` to install tools for generate crypto material.
 2. Create the file config.json file which came from  blockchain-explorer/examples/dockerConfig/config.json to match crypt-config.yaml and configtx.yaml